mies/box-openjdk7/README.md

 the jdk is installed via apt-get

-this box does not come with maven or any other build tool
+this box also comes with maven, the java build tool

 feel free to fork the box and make additions to the box